amitb-simplee/Super-Cart-Client-Live/README.md

-#Simple Chat API
+#Simple Chat API Live
-A simple chat API for the coderfactory blog article
+A simple node API for the live updates with sockets

 Start the API by running:
 ```